Progesterone During Pregnancy: Safety And Their Levels

 Low progesterone levels could be a problem if you are trying to get pregnant or when you are pregnant.
 Irregular periods, headaches, and mood swings are the symptoms you’ll experience when the progesterone is low in your body.
 It may also play a role in recurrent miscarriages.

 When the body doesn’t release enough progesterone, there could be estrogen (another pregnancy hormone) dominance that could result in symptoms such as depression, weight concerns, breast tenderness, and even gallbladder issues.
-While there are certain risks of low progesterone levels, there are also ways to bring the hormone levels up to normalcy.
+While there are certain risks of low progesterone levels, there are also ways to increase progesterone to get pregnant or restore normal hormone levels.

 protip_icon Did you know?